SHIRO: Near-Optimal Communication Strategies for Distributed Sparse Matrix Multiplication: Evaluation

 \subsection{Overall Performance}

-In this subsection, we compare our method with baselines across different datasets and GPU counts with 32 dense columns, as shown in Figure~\ref{fig/experiment:scaling}.
+In this subsection, we compare our method with baselines across different datasets and GPU counts with 32 dense columns, as shown in \Cref{fig/experiment:scaling}.
 Some results are omitted due to out-of-memory (OOM) or runtime errors.
-Compared to BCL and CAGNET, which need to fetch B blocks (CAGNET) or both A and B blocks (BCL) without considering sparsity patterns, our method consistently outperforms them across all GPU counts and datasets.
-Notably, CAGNET's poor performance stems from decomposing collective communication into multiple synchronous broadcasts, causing process idling and low network utilization.
-These results demonstrate the benefit of sparsity-aware communication strategies on diverse sparsity patterns.
-Additionally, our method also outperforms SPA, which employs col-based communication but lacks our joint row-column and hierarchical optimizations.
+Compared to CAGNET and BCL, which need to fetch B blocks (CAGNET) or both A and B blocks (BCL) without considering sparsity patterns, our method consistently outperforms them across all GPU counts and datasets.
+Notably, CAGNET's poor performance stems from suboptimal cuSPARSE usage and synchronous broadcast-based communication that causes process idling and low utilization.
+These results demonstrate the benefit of sparsity-aware communication strategies on diverse sparsity patterns. {Additionally, our method also outperforms SPA, which only employs column-based communication and lacks hierarchical communication.}

 Compared to CoLa, our method is slower when using 4 or fewer GPUs because each TSUBAME node contains 4 GPUs interconnected with all-to-all NVLink.
 At this scale, intra-node communication overhead is minimal and computation remains the bottleneck, where CoLa's computational optimizations and fine-grained RDMA communication for better computation-communication overlap provide better performance.
 However, when scaling to 8 or more GPUs across multiple nodes, communication becomes the primary bottleneck and our method outperforms CoLa on most datasets, with speedups increasing as GPU count grows.
 This confirms that our communication optimizations effectively reduce communication overhead and improve overall SpMM performance at scale.